marmelab/ng-admin/README.md

 Ng-admin library is already compatible, but you have to explicitly declare dependencies on your custom application code.

-Also, ng-admin disable debug mode of Angularjs.

-See [Angular documentation](https://docs.angularjs.org/guide/production) for more details about this two tweaks.
+See [Angular documentation](https://docs.angularjs.org/guide/production) for more details about this tweak.

 ## Example Configuration